Transportation In Taiwan

 Good secondhand bicycles can be purchased for as little as NT$1,500, but many quality bikes are manufactured in Taiwan so purchasing a quality new bike is also an option.
 Giant, in particular, produces many of its bikes here and has stores all across the country.
 Though bikes are a great way to exercise, you will find that they are not a very convenient way to get to work, especially if one wants to start the day without a sweaty shirt!

 The High Speed Rail trains can take you from the top of the island to the bottom in just under two hours!
-For those of us who lived in Taiwan before the HSR opened two years ago, this is REALLY fast and convenient!
+For those of us who lived in Taiwan before the HSR opened two years ago, this makes for really fast and convenient transportation in Taiwan.

 Taking the train is one of the best ways to get around in Taiwan.
 It is safe, trains run frequently and on time, and ticket prices are reasonable.
 The extensive conventional railway system has major lines that combine to make a full circle of the island (along with four branches that allow access to the mountainous areas of Taiwan), allowing travelers access to most of Taiwan’s major scenic and cultural attractions.

 Just opened in 2007, the High Speed Rail (HSR) services travelers between Taipei and Kaohsiung with a number of stops in between.
 At an incredible cost of $13 billion USD, the HSR is one of the most expensive privately funded projects in human history.
 Reaching a top speed of 300km/h it has cut the travel time between Taipei and Kaohsiung to 90 minutes, and has eased congestion on Taiwanese highways.
 This convenience comes at a price, expect to pay NT$1500 each way.